 - From the economy, the questions were mainly on trade and commerce, especially of metals and clothes.
 Sometimes they're used to be questions on the kings, cities, ports like Senguttuvan belonged to which dynasty, What was the important port in the eastern coast? etc.

-Indus Civilization and Vedic culture, this chapter is also very important for Civil Services Prelims.
-From this chapter, generally one or two questions are asked.
-In this chapter also we discern a gradual change of the pattern of questions.
+- Indus Civilization and Vedic culture, this chapter is also very important for Civil Services Prelims.
+From this chapter, generally, one or two questions are asked.
+This chapter also discerns a gradual change in the pattern of questions.

-- Actually, from 1985 to 1989, the pattern was more or less the same except 1986 when some unexpected questions were asked from this topic.
+- Actually, from 1985 to 1989, the pattern was more or less the same except in 1986 when some unexpected questions were asked about this topic.

 - Before 1990 the questions used to be very simple and direct, like, the Triratna of Jainism is, rules of Buddhist monastic discipline are contained in, the turning of the wheel symbolizes, Nirgrantha were associated with, many Jain texts were compiled at, etc.

-For rest of the part, you have to develop a cramming habit.
+- For the rest of the part, you have to develop a cramming habit.
 We are preparing the material keeping in mind the above facts:

 - In the year 2011, there was a question on Jain Philosophy.

-- In 2012, the questions about Bhumisparsha Mudra of Buddha is an which trait was common to Jainism and Buddhism.
+- In 2012, the questions about Bhumisparsha Mudra of Buddha is a which trait was common to Jainism and Buddhism.

-- In 2014, a question was on painting based on Buddha's mahaparinirvana, another was on Buddhist history tradition and culture i.e Tabo monastery, Lhostsava Lhakhang temple and Alchi temple complete, and also one more question about the Kingdom associated with the life of Buddha.
+- In 2014, a question was on a painting based on Buddha's Mahaparinirvana, another was on Buddhist history tradition and culture i.e Tabo monastery, Lhostsava Lhakhang temple, and Alchi temple complete, and also one more question about the Kingdom associated with the life of Buddha.
 This question was again asked in 2015.